 Zucchini Chocolate Chip Bundt Cake with Chocolate Ganache

-Between the oil which keeps cakes and muffins softer, springier, and more tender than butter, and the sour cream, this cake is supremely moist, soft, and fluffy.
+Like bananas or pumpkin, zucchini is fabulous to bake with because it imparts so much moisture into baked goods and so it’s impossible to have a dry cake.
+Between the oil — which keeps cakes and muffins softer, springier, and more tender than butter — and the sour cream, this cake is supremely moist, soft, and fluffy.

 Chocolate chips are woven throughout the cake and chocolate ganache is poured over the top.
 What your tastebuds tell you that you’re eating is super soft yellow bakery cake with chocolate galore.